Cedar Key, Florida: Post-Civil War

+The Florida Railroad was repaired after the war and shipping resumed between Cedar Key and Fernandina on the east coast of Florida.
+The town of Cedar Keys was incorporated in 1869, and had a population of 400 in 1870.
+The railroad experienced heavy traffic through the 1870s and early 1880s, carrying pencil slats, turpentine, palm fiber and brushes, oysters, fish, turtles, fruits, vegetables, cotton, sugar, and passengers to Fernandina to be loaded on ships to northern cities.
+African-Americans formed a substantial portion of the population in Cedar Key in the 1870s, including 32 of the 61 registered voters in the town in 1873, with two Blacks elected as town councilmen.
+The next year Blacks made up 62% of the registered voters, and elected Blacks as the mayor, three councilmen, and the town marshall.
+Federal troops were withdrawn from Florida in 1877, ending the last vestige of the Reconstruction era.
+That year Whites outnumbered Blacks as registered voters (111 to 90) and no Blacks were elected to municipal office.
+Two blacks were elected to the town council in 1877.

 Decline and restoration of wildlife

 When Henry Plant's railroad to Tampa began service in 1886, Tampa took shipping away from Cedar Key, causing an economic decline in the area.
 Earlier, growth in population had led to the Cedar Key town limits being expanded in 1881 and again in 1884.
 But with the decline in the local economy, the town limits were contracted in 1890.
 Also in 1890, the island town was affected by the reign of terror of Cedar Keys mayor William Cottrell, who took advantage of his Florida state legislature connections and the restricted one-way road access to impose his will and conduct acts of violence.
 He was deposed from power only after the island was invaded by a naval (U.S. Coast Guard) boat manned with a squad of U.S. Marshals, who were sent there after Custom House officers and other federal government workers requested federal aid due to being unable to discharge their duties on the islands.